fidellr/jastip/backend/rover/README.md

 # Rover
-Rover is a main service that handle for each jatip way content screens
+Rover is a main service that handle content screens

 ## How to use